MatthewPierson/1033-OTA-Downgrader/README.md

-# 10.3.3 OTA Script
+# 10.3.3 OTA Downgrade Script
  Script to downgrade ANY iPhone 5s to 10.3.3 with OTA blobs

 Please read this before doing ANYTHING
 -------------------------------------------

 Only supports the iPhone 5s (6,1 and 6,2).
-YOU DO NOT NEED BLOBS PLEASE DON'T ASK ME IF YOU NEED BLOBS
+YOU DO NOT NEED PREVVOUSLY SAVED BLOBS.
+PLEASE DON'T ASK ME IF YOU NEED BLOBS IT'S ANNOYING
 -------------------------------------------

 Has been tested on macOS Mojave.
 Catalina does not work at this stage.